 Equation (3) implicitly determines the delay according to the gas speed along the intake line, which, on top of being a distributed parameter, is not measured in practice.
-Further, the thermodynamical transformations the gas is submitted to in the intake line modify this distributed velocity.
-This complexity can be handled by a relatively fair delay description.
+Yet, using the ideal gas law (as is classically done for engine gas flows, e.g. in Heywood [1988]), one can relate this speed to current thermodynamical conditions and mass flow rates, which are measured/modeled.
+Namely, where